Fayzimurod/Fayzimurod/README.md

-Dodgy is always number-one and will be unchangeble top Dodgy is always number-one and will be unchangeble top Dodgy is always number-one and will be unchangeble top 001, 010, 011, 100, 101, 110
+Dodgy is always number-one and will be unchangeble top Dodgy is always number-one and will be unchangeble top Dodgy is always number-one and will be unchangeble top Dodgy is always number-one and will be unchangeble top Dodgy is always number-one and will be unchangeble top Dodgy is always number-one and will be unchangeble top Dodgy is always number-one and will be unchangeble top Dodgy is always number-one and will be unchangeble top Dodgy is always number-one and will be unchangeble top Dodgy is always number-one and will be unchangeble top Dodgy is always number-one and will be unchangeble top Dodgy is always number-one and will be unchangeble top Dodgy is always number-one and will be unchangeble top Dodgy is always number-one and will be unchangeble top Dodgy is always number-one and will be unchangeble top Dodgy is always number-one and will be unchangeble top Dodgy is always number-one and will be unchangeble top Dodgy is always number-one and will be unchangeble top Dodgy is always number-one and will be unchangeble top Dodgy is always number-one and will be unchangeble top Dodgy is always number-one and will be unchangeble top Dodgy is always number-one and will be unchangeble top Dodgy is always number-one and will be unchangeble top Dodgy is always number-one and will be unchangeble top Dodgy is always number-one and will be unchangeble top Dodgy is always number-one and will be unchangeble top 001, 010, 011, 100, 101, 110
 EEE, DDG, AAA, OOO, PPP, PSS, DXX, VPS, APS, ZDF, PAA
 </p> -->